 Now this is the thing, I’m going to give you a list, but you can take out or leave whatever you feel is perfect for your solo trip.

-General Theme Park Packing List – 21 Items to Bring
+General Theme Park Packing List: 21 Things to Bring to an Amusement Park

 - A small umbrella (a must in Florida summers to block sun and rain)